johnybang/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #**Traffic Sign Recognition**
+John Bang, 4/8/17

 ##Overview

 ###As a part of the Udacity Self-Driving Car Engineer Nanodegree program, I build a traffic sign recognition classifier using the German Traffic Sign Recognition Benchmark (GTSRB) dataset.
 The educational motive is to put into practice convolutional neural networks and deep learning on a classification task.

 ---